 No, unfortunately the terms of the loan cannot be restructured or renegotiated.
 It's not possible to change the currency of your loan, because your loan is essentially an asset that is denominated in a specific currency.
 The investors who helped to fund your education have invested in the same currency.

-If you are experiencing financial difficulties and can’t repay your loan, please contact us immediately by emailing firstname.lastname@example.org so that we can work with you to attempt to find a solution.
+We understand that life happens, and we want to support you as much as we can.
+If you’re experiencing financial difficulties and can’t repay your loan, please contact us immediately at firstname.lastname@example.org so we can work with you to attempt to find a solution.

 When making your monthly payments please remember to: